The facts

 - Find somewhere quiet - Start driving practice away from traffic and possible hazards.
 Get rid of any distractions that make it hard to concentrate.
 Practice taking off, stopping, smooth gear control and braking.
 Keep practising until the basics feel natural and smooth, then move on to more demanding tasks such as using all mirrors, stopping the car in a specified place, hill starts and parking.

 - Keep it short – for a start it’s best to keep sessions short.
 This will help you get on top of the basics and set you up for success on longer journeys.
-Even just a 5 minute trip to the shops and back is good experience.

 - Get extra help – it’s a great idea to get some professional lessons, these will help you gain more confidence when driving.